Take these three beach walks along the sea shore, as white rimmed waves dissolve at your feet and you will feel invigorated and renewed.

 Take a winter walk beside the sea because?

 Winter brings the joy of a beach stripped of the bustle of summer.
 A place where the light is magnified as it bounces off of the water; the gulls’ wheal overhead in their eternal dance with the breeze.
 And the restorative gift for us of negative ions from the sea to lift the mood and soothe the soul.

-There is nothing like the breath of the sea in the tang of salt water to blow the Christmas cobwebs away and a walk on the beach is the perfect antidote to the buzz of the commercial Christmas where we even rate the Christmas ads (John Lewis this year – really?
-I was looking forward to the premier of that one although my all time favourite has to be the oppositions Mog!)
+There is nothing like the breath of the sea – the tang of salt water to blow the Christmas cobwebs away.
+A walk on the beach is the perfect antidote to the buzz of the commercial Christmas.
+Now we even rate the Christmas ads (John Lewis this year – really?
+My all time favourite has to be the oppositions Mog!)

-So back to the sea it is, to follow the scatter of seaweed along the tide and maybe pick up just a little of the plastic brought back in silent reproach to rest on the sands amongst the tumble of weed – personally I always see this as my thank you to the beach for the heady escape it offers.
+So back to the sea it is, to follow the scatter of seaweed along the tide.
+Maybe pick up just a little of the plastic returned by the sea in silent reproach.
+Personally I always see this as my thank you to the beach for the heady escape it offers.

 The awesome science (and I did look it up!) of negative ions

 Three awesome Beach walks to try in West Cornwall

 The honeyed arc of sands that frames St Michael’s Mount is right on our doorstep at Ednovean Farm.
 The beach stretches invitingly from Marazion to Penzance around Mounts bay.
 The sands lead away firm and crisp, imprinted by the rivulets of the departing tide and dotted with tiny casts of rag worms.
 There is usually a scatter a fishermen digging for bait on the shore to punctuate these walks or kite surfers passing with dizzying perfection on the sea.

 Should you need a firmer surface suitable for disability access, there is a path above the coastal stoop.
 This path runs for two miles from just below the disused Marazion railway station all the way into Penzance.